 This is a seminar course where students integrate all nursing concepts.
 The focus is on analysis and application of current professional trends and issues.
 The role of member of the profession is explored and operationalized.
 Laboratory exercises are designed to develop computer assisted test-taking skills with respect to all areas of nursing practice.
-Prerequisites: "C" or better in all major program requirements.
+Prerequisites: "C" or better in NRS 106 or NRS 107, NRS 108 or NRS 111, and NRS 233.
 Co-requisite: NRS 234.
+Laboratory fee.

-NRS 291 PSYCHIATRIC-MENTAL HEALTH NURSING (For Graduates of Foreign Schools of Nursing)
+NRS 291 PSYCHIATRIC-MENTAL 4.5 Credits HEALTH NURSING (For graduates of Foreign Schools of Nursing)